-- Level 1: The fair value of financial instruments is based on the current bid price or closing price by reference to the Stock Exchange of Thailand / the Thai Bond Dealing Centre. - Level 2: The fair value of financial instruments is determined using significant observable inputs and, as little as possible, entity-specific estimates. - Level 3: The fair value of financial instruments is not based on observable market data.
+- Level 1: The fair value of financial instruments is based on the current bid price or closing price by reference to the Stock Exchange of Thailand / the Thai Bond Dealing Centre. - Level 2: The fair value of financial instruments is determined using significant observable inputs and, as little as possible, entity-specific estimates. - possible, entity-specific estimates.

+Level 3: The fair value of financial instruments is not based on observable market data.